Nik-Barbera/Nik-Barbera/README.md

 ## Hi there 👋

+- I'm currently a postdoc at UVA in the Department of Genome Sciences.
+This account is going to serve as an initial repository for the code generated for my publications, as well as any other personal stuff I happen to write and share.

 <!--
 **Nik-Barbera/Nik-Barbera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.